Laury Thilleman: Danse avec les stars

 In 2013, she took part on the fourth season of French show Danse avec les stars (Dancing with the stars).
 She finished on seventh place with her dancing partner Maxime Dereymez.
 On October 26, 2013, they were eliminated finishing 7th out of 10 contestants.
 She also attended the first Danse avec les stars tour.

+Personal life

+Thilleman married chef Juan Arbelaez on 21 December 2019 in Brest.
+On 17 May 2022, the couple announced their separation.